bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 - Make sure you ship the cascades directory with the binary as _pigo_ relies on these.
 My implementation, by default, tries to find the path automatically.
 You can override it using the `-c` flag.
 Embedding the cascades into a binary with [packr](https://github.com/gobuffalo/packr) is also an option.
-- Detection will not work on images where people lean to the side, because _pigo_ detects only faces that are perpendicular to the ground (X axis).
+- Detection will not work on images where people lean to the side because _pigo_ detects only faces that are perpendicular to the ground (X axis).
 You could tweak the angle settings if you need to perform detection on images shot at other angles.
 - _pigo_ sometimes makes two detections on the same face.
-Overlap detection and removal would be a nice to have at one point.
+Overlap detection and removal would be nice to have at one point.
 - Keep in mind that my implementation of the API omits the facial features it's unable to detect.

 ## Wrapping Up

-This post covers basic requirements for a Go service running in production.
+This post covers basic requirements for a Go image analysis service running in production.
 It mainly focuses on design, stability and resilience.
 However, there's a lot of room for improvement.
 Next step would be instrumenting your application.
 This includes logging events, requests and errors, and collecting metrics.
 Provided insights will help you operate the service confidently and reliably.

 You can browse my implementation [here](https://github.com/bokan/facedetection).
-Web UI for testing is [here](https://facedetect.bokan.io/).
+Web UI for testing is available [here](https://facedetect.bokan.io/).